 In a mapping exercise in 2015/16, 51 Scottish projects were identified as having both the intention and potential to become Fresh Expressions.
 These are some of the projects being looked at in more depth:

 Secretary: Lesley Hamilton-Messer

 Through the Joint Emerging Church Group (JECG) you can find resources, training, and initiatives available to help and inspire emerging churches.

-The JECG is a committee of the Ministries Council, Mission and Discipleship Council, and Panel on Review and Reform.
+The JECG is a committee of the Faith Nurture Forum (formerly the Mission and Discipleship Council) and the Panel on Review and Reform.

 New Charge Development

 Traditional churches and ways of worship do not always meet the spiritual needs of the 21st century.

 New Charge Development recognises this by taking the Gospel out to people in ways that make sense to them.
 It is about meeting people where they are and when they are available, and building communities of faith specific to the needs of the local area.

 To date, there are 12 new charge developments, and these are growing in numbers all the time.
 Some are in new buildings, some meet in primary schools, others are developing primarily in house groups.
 All share a refreshing sense of commitment and evangelism among ministers, core groups, and members alike.